Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

 \section{Methodology}

-In this section, we introduce the methodology developed to address the previously discussed challenges.
-We describe how historical data are used to estimate time-varying admission rates and LOS durations, and how these inputs are incorporated into a queueing-based model of bed occupancy.
-The framework is designed to support scenario-based planning across multiple ICU sites under conditions of demand uncertainty and service variability.
+This section describes the framework used to estimate time-varying occupancy and derive capacity under resiliency constraints.
+It integrates empirical estimation of arrival rates and LOS distributions within a non-stationary infinite-server queueing model to support scenario-based planning across ICU sites facing demand uncertainty and service variability.